Get Help from Bob Vila

 A sensible siding solution, vinyl remains a popular, budget-friendly choice for home exteriors.
 People have always loved its low maintenance requirements, and the material has only gotten better, benefiting over the years from advancements in manufacturing.
 Even so, it’s not—and never likely to be—invincible.
-If your siding is looking faded or worn, or if you’ve just grown tired of the color, you may choose to paint your vinyl siding.
-Of course, an exterior paint job is a large project, to be sure, but it’s not a particularly complicated one.
+If your siding is looking faded or worn, or if you’ve just grown tired of the color, you might be wondering: “Can you paint vinyl siding?”
+As it turns out, you can!
+Of course, painting vinyl siding is a large project, to be sure, but it’s not a particularly complicated one.
 You may fear that in order to paint vinyl successfully, you will need to learn a new set of idiosyncratic, vinyl-only techniques.
 Fortunately, that’s not the case.
 The following instructions will take you through steps that, if you’ve painted anything before, will no doubt be familiar.
 Plus, we’ll detail the handful of vinyl-specific considerations that you’ll need to keep in mind to be get the job done right.

 Before heading outdoors to get the project under way, first consult the weather forecast for your area.
-To paint vinyl siding in ideal conditions, wait for mild temperatures, low relative humidity, and an overcast sky.
+Painting vinyl siding in ideal conditions means waiting for mild temperatures, low relative humidity, and an overcast sky.
 If the weather’s too hot, too sunny, or even too windy, the paint may fail to go on properly.
 Yes, it might look fine in the short term, but paint applied on a hot, humid, or gusty day may adhere poorly and be more prone to cracking and flaking over time.

 Don’t just purchase the most easily reached can of paint in the aisle.
 For a paint job to look good and last on vinyl siding, the product you choose must: